-Caring for our Employees Workplace Health
+Caring for our Employees' Workplace Health

 Workplace health has always been one of D-Link's major concerns.
 We spared no efforts in ensuring that our headquarters in Taipei meets the highest workplace health standards; it will then serve as a benchmark for our other offices worldwide.
-Our efforts in improving workplace health eventually won the recognition of the Taipei City government in 2010.